CovenantSQL/docs/website/versioned_docs/version-0.5.0/quickstart.md

 wallet address: bc3cba461500f49c2adf6e6e98c1b3513063227063512f0dd6a5160c01de5e3c
 ```

-You can get the test PTC here with the wallet address obtained above: [Request PTC] (https://testnet.covenantsql.io/).
+You can get the test PTC here with the wallet address obtained above: [Request for PTC] (https://testnet.covenantsql.io/).

 After up to 2 minutes, you can use the cql command line tool to check the balance: